-- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+(a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and

+(b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

 Performance of Senior Management is reviewed annually or more frequently if required.
 The Board as a whole may then hold a facilitated discussion during which each Board Member has the opportunity to raise any matter, suggestion for improvement or criticism with Senior Management.
 The Board reviewed the performance of its Senior Management team in the reporting period.
-A performance evaluation of the CEO was not completed during the reporting period as his appointment commenced in early 2021.
-A performance evaluation will be completed in the next reporting period.